markmccoid/myCodeDocs/docs/electron/electron-react-boiler.md

 Now we need to add routing to our boilerplate application.

-I'm using React Router 4.
+I'm using React Router 5.

 ```
 $ yarn add react-router-dom
 ```

-I choose to use the MemoryRouter as I believe there would be issues with BrowserRouter and read some things about HashRouter being deprecated.
-Also read some stuff about issues with MemoryRouter when trying to route to a page outside of the react app, but will deal with if encountered.
+I choose to use the **MemoryRouter** as I believe there would be issues with **BrowserRouter** and read some things about **HashRouter** being deprecated.
+Also read some stuff about issues with **MemoryRouter** when trying to route to a page outside of the react app, but will deal with if encountered.

 Here is a simple example implementation.